LoginRadius/engineering-portal/content/full-text-search-in-mongodb/index.md

 tags: ["MongoDB"]
 ---

 Full text search is a very important feature when we talk about finding content on the internet.
 A google search is the best example for this when we find the content using the phrases or keywords.
-In this article we will learn about full-text search capabilities based on text index.
+In this article we will learn about full-text search capabilities in MongoDB based on text index.

 ## Create a Sample Database